-Corosex, is highly reactive magnesium oxide, is used to correct and level the pH.
-Corosex is soluble to acidity, so it will dissolve slowly and will need to be replenished periodically.
+Corosex, a highly reactive magnesium oxide, is used to fix and level the pH.

-On a Corosex base it can neutralize acidity five times more, compared to calcium carbonate.
-This means it will use less chemicals to neutralize the pH.
-It should be noted that under low flow conditions Corosex can over correct and create a very alkaline condition (high pH).
+On a Corosex basis it can neutralize acidity 5 times more, compared to calcium carbonate.
+This means that you will use less chemicals to neutralize the pH.
+You should consider that under low flow conditions, Corosex can over-fix and generate a very alkaline (high pH) condition.

-Under certain harsh conditions, neutralization of the pH can cause calcium precipitation, resulting in solidification of the Corosex mineral bed.
-Generally recommended with a hardness greater than five grains per gallon.
-(Always use a settling filter before Corosex equipment.)
+Under certain hardness conditions, pH neutralization may cause calcium precipitation, resulting in solidification of the Corosex mineral bed.
+Mainly suggested with a hardness greater than 5 grains per gallon.
+(Consistently use a settling filter in advance of the Corosex equipment.)

-Corosex's Magnesium Oxide neutralizes water, in addition to increasing hardness and a scrubber may be required after the neutralization filter.
-Corosex can be effectively combined with Calcite to enhance the high neutralization properties of Corosex, along with low reaction properties in small streams of Calcite, potentially reducing the pH correction of the water due to over-correction.
+Corosex magnesium oxide neutralizes the water, as well as increasing the hardness and a sauviazador could be paramount from the neutralization filter.
+Corosex can be effectively combined with Calcite to enhance the high neutralization characteristics of Corosex, along with low attitude characteristics in small flows of Calcite, potentially decreasing the pH correction of the water due to over-correction.

-High degree of activity and correction speed that allows high flows.
+High degree of activity and speed of correction allowing high flow rates.

-Downflow service is generally satisfactory in waters with a hardness of less than 5 grains / gal. or when combined with at least 50/50 Calcite.
-Upflow service is generally recommended with a hardness greater than five grains x gal. to avoid sedimentation of the Corosex bed.
+Downflow service is generally satisfactory in waters with a hardness of less than 5 grains/gal. or when combined with Calcite at least 50 / 50.
+Upflow service is generally recommended with a hardness greater than five grains per gallon. to avoid sedimentation of the Corosex bed.

 Use manifolds, designed for upflow applications

-Flow Service: 5-6 gpm / sq. ft but can be modified to suit local
+- Service flow rate: 5-6 gpm / sq. m3 / sq. ft. ft but can be modified to suit local conditions